 - 5.1 This policy links to the following policies:

 - i.
 Anti-bullying Policy

 - ii.
-Attendance Policy (including Children Missing in Education)
+Attendance Policy (including Children who are absent from Education)

 - iii.
 Behaviour Policy

 - iv.
 Complaints Policy

 - v.
 Equality Policy

 - vi.
 First Aid Policy

 - vii.
 Health and Safety Policy

 - viii.
 Intimate Care Policy

 - ix.
-Mobile Phone Policy (where applicable)
+Mobile Phone and other Smart Devices Policy (where applicable)

 - x.
 Remote and Lone Workers Policy

 - xi.
 Online Safety and Acceptable Use Policies (E-Safety/ICT Policies)

 - xii.
 Physical Intervention Policy

 - xiii.
 Safer Recruitment Policy

 - xiv.
 Staff Code of Conduct

 - xv.
 Staff Disciplinary and Grievance Policies

 - xvi.
-Supportint Pupils with Medical Conditions Policy
+Supporting Pupils with Medical Conditions Policy

 - xvii.
 Whistleblowing Policy

-5.2 Use of Mobile Phones Policy
+- 5.2 Use of Mobile Phones and Other Smart Devices Policy

-5.2.1 Trust policy on use of mobile phones, cameras and sharing of images is set out in either school E-Safety or Mobile Phone Policies which are reviewed as appropriate.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the Trust outlines the required protocol for all staff, students, volunteers and parents/carers.
+- 5.2.1 MDSA policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in either school E-Safety or Mobile Phone Policies which are reviewed as appropriate.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school outlines the required protocol for all staff, students, volunteers and parents/carers.